minvws/nl-kat-coordination/rfd/0004-openkat-2.0.md

 ## Proposal: Simplification of architecture

-The complexity makes development of OpenKAT difficult and time-consuming.
 We think it is necessary to simplify things so that OpenKAT becomes easier to develop, maintain and run.
 The migration of OpenKAT to XTDB 2 is a good moment to do this because a big part of OpenKAT needs to be rewritten anyway.
 We are currently planning for the following changes for OpenKAT 2.0:

 - XTDB1 will be replaced with XTDB2.
 Because XTDB2 uses SQL instead of Datalog, we will use the Django ORM for all XTDB2 objects.